-If a crankshaft end seal no. 5 has to be replaced, bottom end must be opened.
+If a crankshaft end seal no. 5 has to be replaced, bottom end must be opened (except for the MAG side seal on the 787 RFI engine, which is mounted on the magneto housing).

-NOTE: Do not needlessly remove crankshaft bearings.
+NOTE: Do not needlessly remove crankshaft bear-